Venezuela Language and Culture

 Urbanization and Geographical Divison

-Facts about the Venezuela Culture and Language
+Facts about the Venezuela Culture and Language and Education

 The Impact of Migration on Venezuelan Culture

 These factors have contributed to many changes.
 Spanish, for example, is the official language and the lingua Franca in the country.
 Music and food in the region mix African, European, and Latin American influences.
 It can be said that the unique culture of this area is a mixture of many different indigenous cultures.
 This Europanist trend has also profoundly impacted Venezuela’s large immigrant community.
-The immigrant population occupies most of the menial and less remunerative sorts of employment that Venezuelans themselves ignore.
+The immigrant population occupies most of the menial and less remunerative employment that Venezuelans ignore.

 Heritage